The following steps outline the administration of a grant from beginning to end.

 Once the grant period is complete, a final report is generally owed

-to the MCC.
-This report helps the MCC evaluate the grantee's compliance
+to the Mass Cultural Council.
+This report helps the Mass Cultural Council evaluate the grantee's compliance

 with the requirements outlined in each contract.
 The report also

-asks for specific demographic information that the MCC needs to
+asks for specific demographic information that the Mass Cultural Council needs to

 report to its' funders.
 The absolute drop-dead due date for this